 In the past 20 years fatty liver has increased over 20 times.

-100 million American have fatty livers or worse
+100 million American have fatty livers or worse.
+Are you at risk?

 As a result of changes in the American diet and the resulting obesity of the average citizen liver damage is epidemic.
 The result is that there is a large wave of liver disease moving toward the medical community.
 A complication is that the damage is usually silent until it becomes life threatening.
 The average overweight person thinks of being overweight as mostly an appearance issue and not as a very slow but dangerous problem.
 Obesity induced liver failure is projected to become the number one reason for a liver transplant by 2020.
 The Foundation's goal is to help stem that tide.